system76/docs/_articles/backup-files.md

 #### Choosing a Backup Location

-By selecting the **Storage location** item in the list, you can configure the location with which you would like to store your backup
+By selecting the **Storage location** item in the list, you can configure the location in which you would like to store your backup

 ![Selecting a backup location in Deja-Dup](/images/backup/deja-location.png)